docstream/auto-ent/README.md

 _Work in progress_
 -------------------

-DDD Tool that generates «code» (as in domain model) to stdout.
+DDD CLI Tool that generates java/go entity classes/structs to stdout.
+Will also generate SQL schemas, from same DSL file.
 XML serializable features are annotated into go+java output.
 Optional ORM-stuff for the go output.